-Stow on the Wold: This Grade 11 listed property is undergoing extensive work, some of which will include internal and external lime repointing as well as lime plastering.
+Stow on the Wold: This Grade 11 listed property is undergoing extensive work, some of which will include internal and external lime repointing.

 This very attractive and naturally aged Grade 11 listed property in Bicester is in need of complete external restoration.
 Almost everything you see is original.
 Therefore, every effort will be made to replicate exactly the 16th century pointing.
 We will be using quicklime and a traditional blend of sand and aggregate with horsehair.
 Whilst on site well will also re-establish a blocked up window.